honarpour/serverless-print-dots/README.md

 ## Use Case

 Deploying or updating CloudFront distributions on AWS can take about 20-30 minutes to complete, exceeding some CI/CD platforms' timeout limit, causing a false failed build while deployment is still in progress on AWS.
-This plugins prints a dot in the Serverless console at intervals to create a diff in logs and therefore prevent timeouts.
+This plugin prints a dot in the Serverless console at intervals to create a diff in logs and therefore prevent timeouts.

 ## Setup